aleksandrabliznyuchenko/dh-minor/Deconstructing Woody Allen/readme.md

 reviews --> all our analysed reviews

-allen_primary_topics_3 --> results of mallet analysis of screenplays (number of topics = 3)
+keys, mallet, topics --> results of mallet analysis of screenplays (number of topics = 3)

-main_topics.txt --> 5 themes made with mallet out of all the topics of all Allen's screenplays
+main_topics.txt --> 5 themes made with mallet out of all topics of all Allen's screenplays